cor9/chero/README.md

 After installing the JRE you should be able to start the jar by double clicking on it.
 If you can't try starting it from the command line using `java -jar beatmeter-generator.jar`.

+### WARNING: Java 11 not supported
+The Beatmeter Generator requires JavaFX.
+Starting with Java 11, JavaFX is no longer include with Oracle JDK/JRE.
+Make sure to use an earlier JDK (8 has been tested).
+JavaFX will probably be shipped with Beatmeter Generator in the future.

 ### Notes on Linux
 If you are using Linux, your distribution will usually include OpenJRE 8.
 Note, that under Linux you usually have to install OpenJFX as a separate package.